mystxcal/TGN-cifar-100/README.md

 ## Contribute / Extend

 This release is a clean baseline.
-Fork it, swap in ConvNeXt or Swin trunks, add prototypes, or experiment with contrastive objectives—and let us know how far you push Gen 2.5.
+Fork it, swap in ConvNeXt or Swin trunks, add prototypes, or experiment with contrastive objectives - and let us know how far you push Gen 2.5.

 Happy training!